 Q-SYS™ offers a suite of tools that provide sophisticated paging and messaging functionality to support any-sized paging application including convention centers, transportation terminals, theme parks and more.
 Q-SYS offers a number of paging-specific advantages that sets it apart from alternative approaches:

-• Simple, integrated platform: Q-SYS enables paging with simplified bills of material including playback, record, and store-and-
+• Simple, integrated Ecosystem: Q-SYS enables paging with simplified bills of material including playback, record, and store-and-

 • Ample paging capacity: With Cores supporting up to 1024 total network channels.

 • Page Stations: Built to withstand the riggors of daily use, all page stations are powered over Ethernet and offer

 secure access, high-fidelity gooseneck or handheld microphones, and capacitive touch buttons.